atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 {% hint style="info" %}
 Please note the below "Rules & Restrictions" while initiating a post-ticketing transaction.

-1. Check-in baggage and Carry-on baggage can be added to an order either in the booking flow or the post-booking flow separately and only 1 time for each in one query throughout the whole flow.
+1. Check-in baggage and Carry-on baggage can be added to an order either in the booking flow or the post-booking flow.
+This can be only once throughout the whole flow.
 This rule aims to simplify the baggage booking flow for customers by sending the query only 1 time to book multiple baggage.

 2. "Product code" contains various baggage offerings in aspects of baggage pieces and weights for each airline.